ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 - Min Fee: 1 GWei (4% of C-Chain)
 - Target Block Rate: 2s (Same as C-Chain)

-Genesis file of WAGMI Subnet can be found [here](https://github.com/ava-labs/subnet-evm/blob/master/networks/11111/genesis.json).
+You can check out the [Genesis file of WAGMI Subnet](https://github.com/ava-labs/subnet-evm/blob/master/networks/11111/genesis.json) to see the initial configuration.

 ### Network Upgrades: Enable/Disable Precompiles

-Detailed description of how to do this can be found [here](./customize-a-subnet.md#network-upgrades-enabledisable-precompiles).
-Here is a summary:
+Detailed description of how to do this can be found in [Customize a Subnet](./customize-a-subnet.md#network-upgrades-enabledisable-precompiles) tutorial.
+Here's a summary:

 - Network Upgrade utilizes existing precompile on the Subnet-EVM:
   - Restricting Smart Contract Deployers